CoordinationsDAO/eternal-journalism/README.md

 # Eternal Journalism

-A dapp that enable journalists to protect their articles forever (thanks to the blockchain technology and/or IPFS), so information can't be censored.
+A dapp that enable journalists to protect their articles "forever" (thanks to the blockchain and/or IPFS technology - unless Ethereum really implement "The Purge" the way I think), so information can't be censored.

 This is also a protest to Ethereum's possible plans for "The Purge".